hospital-management-system-emr/hims/README.md

   - Medical Discharge Summary System
   - Managerial Reporting with Dashboard

-Furthermore, if you want to see the whole documentation [check here](Code/Websites/DanpheEMR/wwwroot/fileuploads/Danphe-Modules-and-Features-Scoping.pdf). <br>
+- **Furthermore, if you want to see the whole documentation [check here](Code/Websites/DanpheEMR/wwwroot/fileuploads/Danphe-Modules-and-Features-Scoping.pdf).**

 ---